P. M. DAS

 |3.||24 September 1949||R. Walter and party (French team)||Berge der Welt issue no. 7|

 |4.||20 September 1983||Bala Ram, Gurung, Shyam Bahadur Thapa, Prem Singh, Dandi Sherpa and Nima Joshi (Indian Army team led by Col V. Y. Bhave)||H.J.
 Vol. 40, p.
 154.|

 |5.||1 November 1989||Nawang Kalden, Nima Wangchu, Pasang Lakhpa (S.G.M.
 Institute, Indian team led by Sonam Wangyal)||H.J.
 Vol. 47|

 The first three ascents were via the NE-N face, from the Tibetan side.
 The last two from the NW approaches to N ridge, from the Sikkim side.

-The first ascent of Chummakhang East (6050 m) on 13 June 1990 and fifth ascent of Pauhunri (7125 m) on 1 November 1989 by teams from- Sonam Gyatso Mountaineering Institute, Sikkim.
+Summary: The first ascent of Chummakhang East (6050 m) on 13 June 1990 and fifth ascent of Pauhunri (7125 m) on 1 November 1989 by teams from- Sonam Gyatso Mountaineering Institute, Sikkim.

 COMMANDANT N. SHERPA